Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 # Testing UX

-As a visitor i want to be able to:                                                                                                                                       * Easily understand the main purpose of the site.
+As a user i want to be able to:                                                                                                                                       * Easily understand the main purpose of the site.
 * Want to view a list of products so I can select which to purchase.
 Select a product to show more on the home page and you will be able to see products and scroll down on the page.